Divorce Law Attorney in Princeton, New Jersey

 Our Princeton divorce law attorneys are skilled at protecting our client’s privacy.
 We can help negotiate a favorable settlement so that a contested hearing can be avoided.
 In other situations, we can work to protect sensitive information by getting it sealed.
 This can include information about your small business, such as client lists and valuation estimates.

 Petrelli Previtera, LLC, is proud to represent men and women in our community during the often-difficult divorce process.
-Please contact us today to schedule an initial consultation.
+Please contact us today to schedule a consultation with a divorce lawyer in your area.
 We can advise you of your rights and begin to strategize about how to obtain the divorce you need.
-Call us today or schedule your own consultation by visiting our website.